|

 The search engines are the so-called 'free' service.

-Your information is the product thats being sold.
+Your personal information is the product thats being sold to other

 Hardware manufacturers such as HP, Dell, and others also